 The production era leads to a significant focus on producing products that were in demand.

-An period that began as the production era ended, it lasted almost 20 years.
+A period that began as the production era ended, it lasted almost 20 years.
 Products were not purchased on blind faith anymore because consumers were more connected.

 Production continued to increase, and as a result, products were available on a large scale.
 As a consequence, some manufacturers could not get their goods to market.
 Producers engaged in marketing on a large scale to attract customers.
 It was all about the price and not quality for the client; this resulted in a price war.

 Due to increased competition among manufacturers, the role of the professional marketer took hold.
 These individuals would focus on marketing and distribution of products.
-Besides this, they had responsibility for designing marketing strategies to beat their competitors.
+Besides this, they had the responsibility for designing marketing strategies to beat their competitors.

 As marketers developed and used tactics, they became more customer centred.
 Strategies focused on giving customers the best experience possible.
-Studying customers became key to marketing strategy.
+Studying customers became key to the marketing strategy.
 Marketing campaigns and product offerings could now be tailored based on customer research.

 Relationship marketing era

-Once a company establishes its self in a market, how do they keep a foot hold in it while developing new markets?
+Once a company establishes its self in a market, how do they keep a foothold in it while developing new markets?
 As a result, a new term appeared, ‘relationship marketing’.
 Develop a relationship with your customer, and they will return.
 As a result, they will also ‘shout from the rooftops’ about how good your product is.

 Social marketing era